Trial Participation FAQs

 Yes.
 Please speak to your hospital study team to find out how to claim these costs.

-As part of the Octopus study design, if a treatment does not appear to be of benefit at the end of Analysis Stage 1, it may be stopped.
+As part of the trial study design, if a treatment does not appear to be of benefit at the end of Analysis Stage 1, it may be stopped.
 If this happens participants who are on that treatment arm will have a final visit with their study doctor, who will arrange for their standard treatment to continue outside the study.

 These participants, if they would like to and are still suitable for the study, may be offered the opportunity to join the study again later.
 This is possible after a suitable period of time (probably around 6 months).
 If this is the case for you, your study doctor will discuss this with you.